-- In addition to the components referred to in 3.1.1, students select components from those on offer worth a total study load of 135 credits.
+- 3.2.1 In addition to the components referred to in 3.1.1, students select components from those on offer worth a total study load of 135 credits.
 At least 105 of these credits must be earned within the College, except in cases where the Board of Examiners decides otherwise.
 Language courses taken at Leiden University which are used to fulfil the Global Citizenship requirements are considered to be earned within the College.
 Students may choose optional components (electives) with a maximum of 45 credits: In the first-year programme students may pursue electives within the College worth 15 credits / Students starting in the Academic Year 2018-2019, in the first year may pursue electives within the College worth 20 credits; in the post-first-year programme students may choose a maximum set of electives worth 30 credits with a maximum of 15 credits at 100-level.
 These post-first-year credits may also be earned outside of the College with prior approval of the Board of Examiners.
 Upon enrollment at the College students may request to transfer a maximum of 30 credits completed at a recognised and/or accredited institution of higher education.
-This includes any credits obtained at LUC as a nondegree student (exchange student, visiting student or independent study abroad student).
-Such request must be filed to the Board of Examiners during the first year of enrollment, before the end of block 2.
+This includes any credits obtained at LUC as a non-degree student (exchange student, visiting student or independent study abroad student).
 Transferred credits are assigned to the (post-first-year) elective space or registered as an exemption (article 4.9). - 3.2.2 Students are obliged to register for the minor of their choice according to the Guidelines for Elective Credits and Minors which can be found on the Leiden University website. - 3.2.3 The Board of Examiners must approve the student's selection of components.
 The Board of Examiners bases its evaluation of the student's selection solely on the coherence and level of the components selected.
-The approval of the Board of Examiners is not required for minor programmes with a study load of 30 credits that are recognised as such by Leiden University nor for the minors recognised by Delft University of Technology and Erasmus University Rotterdam. - 3.2.4 In addition to the components taught at this university, and subject to the approval of the Board of Examiners, students may also select components offered by other Dutch or foreign universities, or components offered by another legal entity offering accredited undergraduate higher education programmes.
+The approval of the Board of Examiners is not required for minor programmes with a study load of 30 credits that are recognised as such by Leiden University nor for the minors recognised by Delft University of Technology and Erasmus University Rotterdam. - 3.2.4 In addition to the components taught at this university, and subject to the approval of the Board of Examiners, students may also select components offered by other Dutch or foreign universities, or components offered by another legal entity offering accredited undergraduate higher education programmes. - 3.2.5 Because LUC The Hague is an international honours college, components in which the student participates in the framework of the Honours College of Leiden University can be used as optional courses.
+The 30 ECTS honours tracks are designed as extra-curricular tracks and cannot be included in their entirety in the LUC elective space.

-$^{^{10}}$ In accordance with the 'abstract structure', as specified in the Leiden Register of Study Programmes Framework Document.
+&lt;sup>10 In accordance with the 'abstract structure', as specified in the Leiden Register of Study Programmes Framework Document.